RaynerGWH/Parade/README.md

 ---

 ### 🧱 UML Diagram
-We prepared a UML diagram to illustrate the relationships of the classes and how they are organized.
+We prepared a [UML diagram](https://drive.google.com/drive/folders/1jFY1PGtcB7KkmPBxeT8U-llyymSqHPKe?usp=drive_link) to illustrate the relationships of the classes and how they are organized.

 ---

 ### 🔁 Sequence Diagram
-For those interested in the program's flow, the sequence diagram shows how different parts of the code interact during gameplay.
+For those interested in the program's flow, we've provided sequence diagram files under `docs` that show how different parts of the code interact during gameplay.
 It helps visualize the process from playing a card to calculating scores.
+To view the sequence diagrams, please install the VS Code Extention [PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml).